-The Colorado Steps to Building Evidence model, depicted in the image below, has been adopted by the Governor’s Office of State Planning and Budgeting and the Legislature’s Joint Budget Committee for use when considering budget requests.
+The Colorado Steps to Building Evidence model, depicted in the image below, has been adopted by the Governor’s Office of State Planning and Budgeting for use when considering budget requests.
 This model is essential in describing how the Colorado Lab does business.
 We meet government partners where they are on this continuum and support them in moving to the next level.

 The first step in building evidence for a program is clearly and explicitly defining the essential program elements, understanding the logic behind why those elements are expected to lead to change in the desired outcomes, and formalizing program expectations and requirements via a manual.
 This is particularly important when providers are decentralized and diverse.
 Without clarity around the program itself, along with processes to determine adherence to the essential program elements, there is no coherent program to build evidence about.